-The Actual Weight is the mass of the item when placed on a weighing scale.
+The Actual Weight is the mass of the package when placed on a weighing scale.

-The Volumetric Weight is the item's length x width x height, in inches, divided by 166.
+The Volumetric Weight is the package's length x width x height, in inches, divided by 166.

-For example: a toy has an actual weight of 1.00 lbs, with a length / width / height equal to 10 inches / 5 inches / 5 inches.
+For example: the package has an actual weight of 1.00 lbs, with a length / width / height equal to 10 inches / 5 inches / 5 inches.

 10 x 5 x 5 = 250.